sky-uk/mite/CONTRIBUTING.md

 For discussion of issues and general project talk, head over to [#mite](http://sky.slack.com/messages/mite) on Slack if you're a Sky colleague.

-We still love to hear from you if you're an external contributer, the best way to reach us for discussion is probably [via email](mailto:DL-Leeds-ID-PerformanceEngineering@sky.uk).
+We still love to hear from you if you're an external contributor, the best way to reach us for discussion is probably [via email](mailto:DL-Leeds-ID-PerformanceEngineering@sky.uk).

 ## Responsibilities